Coarse-Grained Boltzmann Generators: Background and Preliminaries

-where $t \sim \mathcal{U}[0,1]$ and $z$ denotes a conditioning variable.
-A commonly used construction specifies the probability path through linear interpolation between paired samples \cite{albergo2023stochastic,tong2023improving}.
-Specifically, let $z=(\mathbf{x}_0,\mathbf{x}_1)$, where $\mathbf{x}_0$ and $\mathbf{x}_1$ are samples drawn from the source and target distributions, respectively.
+where $t \sim \mathcal{U}[0,1]$ and $z$ is a conditioning variable.
+A common choice uses linear interpolation between paired source and target samples \cite{albergo2023stochastic,tong2023improving}.
+Let $z=(\mathbf{x}_0,\mathbf{x}_1)$ with $\mathbf{x}_0$ and $\mathbf{x}_1$ sampled from the source and target distributions, respectively.
 The interpolated state and corresponding vector field are